smallnest/rpcx-programming-guide-en/part1/server.md

 And the exported method must satisfy the below rules:

 - exported method of exported type
-- three arguments, the first is of context.Context, both of exported type or three arguments
+- three arguments, the first is of context.Context, both of exported type for three arguments
 - the third argument is a pointer
 - one return value, of type error

-in rpcx 3.1 we want to add register raw functions that satisfy last three rules, but for rpcx 3.0, you must use `method` to implement services.

 you can use `RegisterName` to register methods of `rcvr` and name of this service is `name`.
 If you use `Register`, the generated service name is type name of `rcvr`.